ansafronov/KAN_dl_project/README.md

 About realisation:

-You can see our implementation of a LAN Layer (LAN activation function) in LAN_Layer.ipynb.
-For splines, we use KAN_spline.py from pykan library.
+You can see our implementation of a LAN Layer (LAN activation function) in `LAN_layer.ipynb`.
+For splines, we use `KAN_spline.py` from `pykan` library.
 Usage is simple: after Linear layer, you Use LAN-Layer TODO